a-r-r-o-w/cogvideox-factory/README.md

 Create two files where one file contains line-separated prompts and another file contains line-separated paths to video data (the path to video files must be relative to the path you pass when specifying `--data_root`).
 Let's take a look at an example to understand this better!

-Assume you've specified `--data_root` as `/dataset`, and that this directory contains the files: `prompts.txt` and `videos.txt`.
+Assume you've specified `--data_root` as `/dataset`, and that this directory contains the files: `prompt.txt` and `videos.txt`.

-The `prompts.txt` file should contain line-separated prompts:
+The `prompt.txt` file should contain line-separated prompts:

 ```
 A black and white animated sequence featuring a rabbit, named Rabbity Ribfried, and an anthropomorphic goat in a musical, playful environment, showcasing their evolving interaction.